*** My studio is currently at capacity and I am unable to except new students. Please check out the other amazing teachers on Lessonface! ***

-I have been teaching private music lessons for over 20 years.
+I have been teaching private music lessons for over 30 years.
 Having studied under some amazing professionals throughout primary and secondary school, and then at Ohio University, I learned the value of positive reinforcement in music education.
-No two students are the same--nor do they learn the same way or at the same pace.
-Therefore, I make no comparisons.
+No two students are the same - nor do they learn the same way or at the same pace.
+Therefore, I make no comparisons from student to student.
 I structure each student’s program to his/her specific needs and talents.
 I believe in a well-rounded approach that includes music theory.

 I am a full-time musician.
 In addition to teaching private piano, guitar and ukulele lessons I am a church choir director and praise-and-worship band leader.